 Want to catch some local talent?
 Make your way to a gig.
 Feeling hungry?
 Indulge in old Dublin favourites at The Woollen Mills.
-And if you want to slow the pace a little, stroll the city’s charming coastal villages like Howth or Dalkey or follow one of the Dublin Discovery Trails to uncover the city’s secrets.
+And if you want to slow the pace a little, stroll the city’s charming coastal villages like Howth or Dalkey or follow one of the Dublin Walks to uncover the city’s surroundings.
 You see, Dublin is all about the muse behind the music, the craic (fun) of the comedy, the intimate feel of this urban hub.
 And, of course, the people!
 Dublin has been named Europe’s friendliest city twice by TripAdvisor for good reason.
 So grab a pint, strike up a conversation, and settle in for the experience of a lifetime.

 Dublin – it’s not one thing, it’s a million little things!
 Of course, you have to start somewhere, so we have come up with a list of 20 that should serve as a good starting point!